woozy308/Pokemon-Test/README.md

  - Seperate battle class for organization of the main (this will allow for more battles)
  - More wild Pokemon to battle of different types (for demo purposes)
  - Next Rival fight
- - Perhaps a Gym battle against Roxanne, the Rock-type gym leader of Rustboro City.
+ - Perhaps a Gym battle against Roxanne, the Rock-type gym leader of Rustboro City (very Emerald inspired).

 # How to Run: